Rare Event Analysis via Stochastic Optimal Control: Committor estimation via stochastic optimal control

 We refer to the solutions of \eqref{eq:kbe_xi} as the rescaled forward and reverse committor functions.
 The rescaled committors are related to the original committors $q, \tilde q$ that solve~\eqref{eq:BKE_bg}--\eqref{eq:BKE_back_bg} by the affine maps

 so that learning $q_{\xi}$ (resp. $\tilde q_{\xi}$) is equivalent to learning $q$ (resp. $\tilde{q}$).

-Below we describe the SOC framework for learning forward committors; reverse committors can be learned analogously, replacing $\mathcal{L}$, $b$ by $\tilde{\mathcal{L}}$, $\tilde{b}$, and flipping the boundary conditions, although for overdamped and underdamped Langevin that is not needed thanks to the relations between $q$ and $\tilde q$.
+Below we describe the SOC framework for learning forward committors; reverse committors can be learned analogously, replacing $\mathcal{L}$, $b$ by $\tilde{\mathcal{L}}$, $\tilde{b}$, and flipping the boundary conditions, although that is not considered explicitly in this paper.

 \paragraph{Cole--Hopf transform and HJB equation.} Since $q_{\xi} \geq \xi > 0$ everywhere, the value function \begin{keyeqbox}

 \end{keyeqbox} is bounded, with $\Phi|_A = -\log\xi$ and $\Phi|_B = -\log(1-\xi)$.
 The Cole--Hopf transform turns the linear BKE~\eqref{eq:kbe_xi} into a stationary Hamilton--Jacobi--Bellman (HJB) equation: